 Bates Motel star Vera Farmiga revels in the role that, she says, arrived when she appealed to the universe.

-Binge viewing may be sending spoiler alerts across the internet – and sometimes compressing entire TV seasons into one lazy Sunday – but it looks like it’s here to stay.
+Sending spoiler alerts across the internet and compressing entire TV seasons into single lazy Sundays, binge viewing is here to stay.

 As a high-tech spy in CBS’s Intelligence, Josh Holloway is relishing his new role.

-Starz reinvents the pirate saga with Black Sails, courtesy of Jonathan E. Steinberg and fellow creator–executive producer Robert Levine.
+Starz reinvents the pirate saga with Black Sails, courtesy of Jonathan E. Steinberg and Robert Levine.